nyamu-amq/amq_scripts/README.md

 - [Shift + PgDn] : move box focus to lower box
 - [Shift + Home] : move box focus to box 1
 - [Shift + End] : move box focus to my box
-- [Ctrl + Left] : join game in lobby. toggle ready if you joined. toggle queue if game started and you are spec
+- [Ctrl + Left] : join game in lobby. toggle ready if you joined
 - [Ctrl + Right] : change to spec in lobby if you joined
 - [Ctrl + Up] : start game if you are host and all players are ready
 - [Ctrl + Down] : start vote for returning lobby if game started and you are host